ritikakumar0204/Visual-Question-Answering-on-Vizwiz-Dataset/README.md

 ## Acknowledgments
-- Special thanks to the guiding professor and mentors for their invaluable insights.
+- Special thanks to the guiding professor and TAs for their invaluable insights.
 - Thanks to the creators of the datasets and pre-trained models used in this project.
 - Inspired by ongoing research and advancements in the field of Visual Question Answering.